 unit’s youth have advanced at least once during the last 12 months.

 - Cultivate a positive relationship with the chartered organization.

 - Project a positive image of Scouting in the community.

 - The unit committee chair completes the Unit Leader Award of Merit Nomination

-leader, team captain, or crew president, respectively.
+leader, crew president, or ship's boatswain respectively.